 Another misconception is that darker roofs absorb heat and make your home warmer, causing you to pay higher air conditioning bills.
 Again, this is not entirely true!
 The main reason for higher or uncomfortable temperatures is because there’s something wrong with your roof vents or attic insulation.

 Myth 4: The more attic insulation, the better.

-Proper attic insulation is crucial for your roofing system.
+Proper attic insulation is crucial for your residential roofing in Largo Florida.
 However, keep in mind that too much insulation can also lead to structural problems.
 A reputable roofing contractor should know the ideal amount of insulation your home needs to maintain proper airflow and circulation.

 Myth 5: Your roof is in good condition because there are no leaks.